wdjpng/website/_pages/kl_estimator.md

 horizontal: false

 ---
+In 2020, John Schulman published a blog describing an estimator for the KL divergence that is now used in GRPO and variants of PPO.

-There is a parameter in [Schulmann's KL divergence estimator](http://joschu.net/blog/kl-approx.html) which can be chosen arbitrarily.
-Schulmann simply choses it to be 1, arguing that this yields an unbiased estimator that is always non-negative.
+This estimator has parameter $\lambda$ that can be chosen freely.
+Schulman uses $\lambda=1$ because the estimator is then always non-negative.

-But setting this parameter to one actually give us another very interesting property!
+But setting $\lambda \approx 1$ to one actually give us another very interesting property!
 Namely, it minimizes the variance of the estimator - at least if the two distributions whose KL divergence we are estimating are close

 # A quick recall